Know Your Rights: Unemployment Benefits During COVID-19 (FAQs)

 Who else will now be eligible for unemployment benefits? +

-In addition to regular payroll workers, some workers who were ineligible for unemployment benefits will be covered – but not until the state’s computers are changed.
-This includes self-employed workers, “independent contractors,” freelancers, workers seeking part-time work, and workers who do not have a long-enough work history to get regular unemployment.
+In addition to regular payroll workers, some workers who were ineligible for unemployment benefits will be covered.
+This includes self-employed workers, “independent contractors,” freelancers, workers seeking part-time work, and workers who do not have a long enough work history to get regular unemployment.

 You might also be eligible if you still have a job, but you are not being paid either because your workplace has closed temporarily or because you have been told to stay home from work.

 And some people who have not had jobs are now eligible if their home’s breadwinner died or their job ended because of COVID-19 before they started at it.

 How do I file for unemployment benefits? +

 You can apply for unemployment benefits online or by phone.